BoscoLiu0/sp25-cse110-lab4/expose/javascript/part1.md

-# Lab 4 - Part 1: JavaScript Variable Declarations
+# Part 1: JavaScript Variable Declarations

 ## Question 1
 **What is printed by line 9?**